 CPH Branding, Logo and Visual Identity Guidelines

-Use of the approved logo is required in all public visual representations of the College of Public Health, including but not limited to: printed publications, departmental websites, PowerPoint presentations, video productions, exhibit materials, etc., produced by faculty, staff and students of the College.
-The words “University of Georgia College of Public Health,” must appear on the front of all official College publications, if the logo is not in use.
+An official logo should be used, when applicable, on all public visual representations of the College of Public Health produced by CPH faculty, staff, and students.
+This includes but is not limited to: printed publications, departmental websites, PowerPoint presentations, posters, video productions, exhibit materials, etc. If the logo is not in use, the words “University of Georgia College of Public Health” must appear on the front of all official College publications and materials.

 Public Health Impact Archive